scalar-labs/scalar-kubernetes/docs/KubernetesMonitorGuide.md

 [centos@bastion-1 ~]$
 ```

-Let's have a look at Kubernetes service in the `monitoring` namespace where Prometheus has been installed.
+Let's have a look at Kubernetes service in the `monitoring` namespace to find the Kubernetes service name for Grafana, Prometheus and Alertmanager.

 ```console
 ➜  kubernetes git:(add-prometheus) ✗ kubectl get svc -n monitoring